lddweb/ldd-directory-lite/readme.txt

 == Changelog ==

+= 1.3.6.1 =

+- Fixed bug that prevented Web, Facebook, Twitter, and LinkedIn icons from working.

 = 1.3.6 =

 - Added the ability to change the directory label from `Business` to whatever the user chooses and have this change reflected across the entire plugin.